To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “These costs will eventually be passed on to the consumer up the value chain, as businesses struggle to absorb the added costs.

 “Grain is currently harvested and heading for the silos.
-This becomes an added cost, although some producers purchase diesel in advance,” he explains.

 Apart from increasing travel costs for grain transportation, higher crude oil prices impact costs of fertiliser, pesticides and herbicides needed for crop farming, said Makube.

 PwC economist Christie Viljoen said higher fuel prices would increase the cost of production and delivery to retailers.

 Costs would have to be recovered from buyers via higher food prices, he said.